How to ride the Queen Charlotte Track

 For most riders, the adventure ends at Anakiwa with a boat pick-up and cruise back to Picton.
 However, the Link Pathway provides an off-road cycling alternative back to Picton shadowing the spectacular Queen Charlotte Drive (around 2–3 hours/24km).
 Note that there’s plenty more accommodation lining the Link Pathway from Anakiwa through to Picton, so it’s possible to extend your Queen Charlotte adventure even further.

 Take time to linger in Picton

-Heart of the Sounds, Interislander ferry port, one end of the amazing Coastal Pacific train journey, and gateway to the South Island – you’d be crazy not to spend an extra night or two in pretty Picton.
+Heart of the Sounds, Interislander ferry port, one end of the amazing Coastal Pacific Great Journeys New Zealand train trip, and gateway to the South Island – you’d be crazy not to spend an extra night or two in pretty Picton.
 Our top tip for cyclists is the Snout Track, now rideable all the way out to the spectacular lookout, but it would be remiss not to mention that you’re just 20 minutes’ drive from Marlborough wine country, too.